aim-rsf/cprd-data-wrangle/README.md

 **Would you like to contribute?** Please read our [contributor guide](CONTRIBUTING.md).

-## ♻️ Licences
+## ♻️ Licence

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+For more information, refer to [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).
 ## Citation

 Almarzouq, B., Mallon, A.-M., Mohammad, M., Stickland, R., Whitaker, K., & AIM-RSF team.
 (2025).
 Introduction to CPRD using synthetic datasets (cprd-data-wrangle).
 Zenodo: https://doi.org/10.5281/zenodo.13693615